piky/blog/docs/software-engineering/dev-environment/index.md

 [GitPod](https://www.gitpod.io/) is a cloud-based development environment that integrates with Git repositories.
 It provides a full-featured IDE in the cloud, allowing developers to start coding immediately without local setup.
 GitPod supports various programming languages and frameworks, making it versatile for different projects.

+## StackBlitz
+[StackBlitz](https://stackblitz.com/) or [Bolt](https://bolt.new/) uses a novel WebContainers technology to run Docusaurus directly in your browser.
+WebContainer is the first WebAssembly-based micro operating system which boots entire development environments in milliseconds, securely within your browser tab.

+## CodeSandbox
+[CodeSandbox](https://codesandbox.io/) is an online code editor and cloud-based development environment.
+It allows developers to create, share, and collaborate on web applications using a browser-based IDE.
+CodeSandbox supports various frameworks and libraries, making it easy to prototype and build web applications quickly.

 ## AWS Cloud9
 [AWS Cloud9](https://aws.amazon.com/cloud9/) is a cloud-based integrated development environment (IDE) provided by Amazon Web Services.
 It allows developers to write, run, and debug code using a web browser.